is the National Organization for

 - Working with our members to foster diversity, equity and inclusion within all aspects of arts in health.

 - Shifted the focus of our member-driven COVID-19 Creative Response Forum Zoom Call, held biweekly, to include Racism.
-The next Response call for members will resume after our October 19 – 21 Conference.
+The Creative Response Forums for members will resume after our October 19 – 21 Conference.
 Members can access all the forum recordings in Member Resources.

 NOAH Board of Directors and staff